jan-martinek/diplomka/src/2_teorie.md

 - problém demokratické teorie a praxe (inst. design)

 unfortunate disengagement between political science and democratic theory means that there is relatively little guidance on how to engage in theoretically informed analysis of innova-tive democratic practices \citep[6]{smith}

+Politická instituce
+"[T]he sphere of politics," which "deals with the control of the use of force within a society and the maintenance of internal and external peace of the boundaries of the society, as well as control of the mobilization of resources for the implementation of various goals and the articualtion and setting up of certain goals for the collectivity".
+(22, cituje Eistenstadt 1968)

+# Parametry demokratické instituce

+   - žádoucí principy
+   - 6 dober

+In the case of a policy, a well-designed policy is one of which fits well with the other policies, and the larger political/economic/social systems in which it is set.
+In the case of a mechanism, a well-designed mechanism is one that works well alonside other features of the social environment in which it is set, including other mechanisms in play here.
+Insofar as the machanism works by manipulating incenives to individials, a well-designed mechanism is one whose internal requiremens are "compatible" with other incentives that individuals face, rather than offering people incentives for undercuting the goal (...) which we we trying to achieve by using the mechanism in the first place.
+(34)

+   ****

+   Desirable principles… (40–43)